matai-2022/tech-in/README.md

-# Tech-in roster for Horoeka 2021
+# Tech-in roster for Matai 2022

 The purpose of tech-ins:
 - They help staff check-in with how you're doing technically.